nus-cs2030s/2122-s2/docs/style.md

 ## CS2030/S Coding Style

-1. No tab
-	Use only whitespace.
+1. No hard tabs as whitespace.
+Use only regular spaces.

 	For `vim` users, you can add the following line in your `~/.vimrc` file:

 	```
 	set expandtab
 	```

-	So that when you press <tab> it is expanded to whitespace.
+	This makes it so that pressing ++tab++ enters whitespace as a soft tab comprised of regular spaces.

-	Most other source code editors have similar configuration.
+	Most other source code editors afford similar configuration.

 2. Exactly one blank line after import statements and exactly one top-level (i.e., non-nested) class.

 3. Each top-level class resides in a source file of its own.

-4. When a class has overladed methods (e.g., multiple constructors or methods of the same name), they appear sequentially with no other code in between.
+4. When a class has overloaded methods (e.g., multiple constructors or methods of the same name), they appear sequentially with no other code in between.

-5. Braces are always used (even if the body is empty or contains a single statement}
+5. Braces (`{}`) are always used, even if the resulting body would be empty or contain only one statement.

 6. Use "Egyptian brackets":

 	- Opening brace have no line break before; but has line break after
 	- Closing brace has a line break before; and has a line break after (except when there is `else` or comma following a closing brace.